-- To impart basic knowledge and skill in using design software in mould design. - To develop proficiency in computer-aided design software for die design. - To develop the ability to analyze the design of a mould. - To impart skill in using mould flow software for mould design.
+- To impart basic knowledge and skill in using design software in mold design. - To develop proficiency in computer-aided design software for die design. - To develop the ability to analyze the design of a mould. - To impart skill in using mold flow software for mold design.